Casi ángeles: Reception

 In the second season, the show got a total makeover.
 It became much more oriented to teenagers, with the Teen Angels receiving more screen time and Nico and Cielo's relationship less.
 It also introduced a new format for a daily fiction: episodes had titles and ended in monologues, following the model of U.S. shows such as Grey's Anatomy, Sex and the City and Desperate Housewives.
 In the same vein as Lost, the mystery elements became very important.
 The changes were well received and the show's rating exploded.
-It easily beat Patito Feos Season 2 number; while the Canal 13 show had a 9 points average, 3 points lower than previous season, Casi Ángeles Season 2 averaged 14 points, 2 points higher.
 The second soundtrack album was also a strong seller, achieving double platinum and ending the year as the third-best-selling album in the annual ranking.

 The Teen Angels popularity skyrocketed with the cast appearing on the cover of several magazines and attracting huge hysteria wherever they went.
 In Unicenter, a store was opened to sell exclusive Casi Ángeles merchandising, Fans Store.
 The 2008 live musical in Teatro Gran Rex broke records with 220,000 tickets sold, the second highest attendance ever in the theater's 81 years of history and doubling the number of the previous season After the season of concerts in Buenos Aires, the Teen Angels toured extensively in Argentina, selling out arenas everywhere.
 They also played a sold-out concert for 40,000 in Montevideo, Uruguay.
 After the second-season finale, the cast played six additional concerts in Buenos Aires, and, during the summer hiatus, the Teen Angels were chosen as the spokespersons for Coca-Cola.
 They recorded the song "Hoy Quiero" which became the official Coke Summer Anthem.
 Also during the summer, they played two sold-out concerts in Mar del Plata and opened the official Coca-Cola stand in Pinamar, attracting over 2500 people to the event.